History

 incursions, the displaced community established this church at Thevalakkara.
 The church

-was subsequently rebuilt in the fourth century, and through the course of nearly
+was subsequently rebuilt by the fourth century, and through the course of nearly

 seventeen centuries, it has remained a beacon of faith and devotion.

-In 1971, the church was once again reconstructed and consecrated by His Holiness Moran
+In 1971, the church was once again reconstructed and consecrated by the His Holiness

-Mar Baselios Marthoma Mathews I, Catholicos of the East.
-The occasion was graced by the
+Moran Mar Baselios Marthoma Mathews I. The occasion was graced by the

-Thumpamon Diocese, and His Grace Mathews Mar Coorilos, Metropolitan of Kollam Diocese.
+Thumpamon Diocese, and His Grace Mathews Mar Coorilos, Metropolitan of the Kollam

 The parish vicar, Rev. Fr.
 K. Koshy Vaidyan Cor-Episcopa, together with Rev. Fr.
 K. M.